Gunmen kill 3 police, suicide bomber wounds 6 in Pakistan

-ISLAMABAD (AP) — Pakistani officials say gunmen killed three police in an overnight attack, while a suicide bomber wounded three Chinese engineers and three paramilitary guards in a separate incident.
+ISLAMABAD (AP) — Gunmen killed three police in an overnight attack in northern Pakistan, and a suicide bomber wounded three Chinese engineers and three paramilitary guards in a separate incident, officials said Saturday.

-Faizullah Faraq, a spokesman for the local government of the northern Gilgit Baltistan territory, says one of the gunmen who attacked the police post was killed in the ensuing shootout late Friday.
-Another two police were wounded in the attack.
+Faizullah Faraq, spokesman for the local government of northern Gilgit Baltistan territory, said one of the gunmen who attacked a police post was killed in the ensuing shootout late Friday.
+Another two police were wounded.

 The suicide bomber struck near a bus carrying Chinese engineers from Baluchistan to Karachi on Saturday.
 Hashim Ghilzai, a senior official in the region, confirmed the six wounded.
+He said the attacker was in a parked car who blew himself up when the bus got closer to him in the Dalbandin area.

+The Baluch Liberation Army, a separatist group, claimed responsibility for the suicide attack — the first time any Baluch separatist group has taken responsibility for a suicide attack.

 Most Read Nation & World Stories